ywharton/sql-socialsci/_episodes/03-sql-basic-queries.md

 FROM Farms;
 ~~~
 {: .sql}

+Click on the right arrow above the query box to execute the query.
+    (keyboard shortcut "Cmd-Enter"  - Mac or "Ctrl-Enter" - Windows machine to execute a query.)

+The results are displayed in the box below your query.

 We have capitalized the words SELECT and FROM because they are SQL keywords.
 SQL is case insensitive, but it helps for readability, and is good style.
 The '*' character acts as a wildcard meaning all of the columns but you cannot use it as a general wildcard.